The difference between an insect and a pest is that an insect does not invade your living space or pose a threat, but a pest does one or both.

 Spiders in Texas

 Spiders are scarier than they are dangerous.
 It is a common misconception that the brown recluse is in big problem in Texas.
 Texas has recluse spiders, but they are not the Fiddleback Spider known as the Brown Recluse.
-Many pest control agencies use the hysteria created by real Brown Recluse bites to scare up business.
+Many pest control companies use the hysteria created by real Brown Recluse bites to scare up business.
 The Black Widow Spider is the most dangerous spider you will contend with in Texas, and even they are not deadly.
 Spider bites are no picnic, even if the spider is not the dreaded Brown Recluse or Black Widow.
 If you have a spider problem in Texas, it is more likely a crab spider problem.
 You can contact Varsity Pest Control for all of your spider control needs.
 Tarantulas are generally harmless and only out looking for a mate.
 Leave them alone and they will leave you alone.
 Some people even keep these as pets but they can bite if you bother them.
 If you see one in your home, he made a mistake by wandering through an open door.
 They can be removed by a professional or you can try to scoot them back out with a newspaper.
 Wear gloves if you plan on handling one and try not to hurt them.
 They are beneficial and kill the insects we don’t like.

 Termites in Texas